programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

       labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Day", subtitle = "Period: 4 december 2021 - 13 december 2021", caption = "Total number of tweets: 2.413") +
       guides(linetype = guide_legend(title = "Whether or not the\ntweet contains \n#sesamestreet"))

-{% include figure.html filename="scalable-reading-of-structured-data-1.png" caption="NEEDS CAPTION" %}
+{% include figure.html filename="scalable-reading-of-structured-data-1.png" caption="Daily tweets in the period from 4 December 2021 until 13.
+December 2021 dispersed on whether or not they contain '#sesamestreet'.
+The tweets from the period were collected by a freetext search on 'sesamestreet' without the hashtag.
+The total number of tweets returned was 2413." %}

 You are now going to visualise your results.
 In the code above, you have added the code for the visualisation to the four lines prior